Did you know that we spend almost 30 percent of our lives at work?

 8. Cubicle farm

 This is the slang term to describe offices made up of individual cubicles, which is a more common design in the US than in Europe.
-Learn more from our infographic, here.
+Learn more from our workspaces vs. workplaces infographic.

 These are all terms for the same concept – a flexible workspace, where desks are not permanently assigned, but rather shared between employees, to allow for agility and increased collaboration between teams.
 Desk sharing is usually facilitated by a desk booking system, and can often be tailored to specific business needs.